Question: Read and answer truthfully about how many of these 35 Internet marketing mistakes you’ve made. And, did you correct them?

 Another consideration of great importance is your content.
 Not just links, but content with value.

-When someone is surfing the net and they visit your web site, they’re visiting for a reason.
+When someone is surfing the net and they visit your blog or web site, they’re visiting for a reason.
 Your site has something they want.

 Whether it is your product, service or information, that’s why they’re there.
 If they don’t find what they’re looking for, they’ll move on to the next site and so on.